-WestWords and Casula Powerhouse are seeking Expressions of Interest (EOIs) from local High Schools within the Liverpool LGA for the Armistice Poetry Prize
+WestWords and Casula Powerhouse are seeking your poems for the Armistice Poetry Prize from local High Schools within the Liverpool LGA for the Armistice Poetry Prize.

 The year 2018 will mark a century since the signing of an Armistice that ended the Great War in 1918.
 This was a significant event in global history and has meaning nationally, given Australia’s participation in the First World War.
 This is a time of importance and solemn reflection for many sections of the community.